Bira/octopus-carnival/_drafts/lphr-scene-03.md

 So I'm gonna run the Livery now, with the same kind of changes I made in a PBP attempt, and Prisoners of Salt later on.

-I also need to talk about the treasure Rexus gives them.
+### Comversion Notes: Treasure

 I imagine Pathfinder wants this to be the reward associated with the Aria Park riot and his rescue scene.
 The money and signed ring are fine, following the wealth conversion guidelines I wrote, but the knife and the Bracers of Armor are a bit weirder.

 All devils in Pathfinder 1 have a degree of supernatural resistance that can be bypassed with silver weapons.
 The dagger in the original reward is mean to be